melax08/birthdaygram/README.md

 - Easy add or remove persons to your personal list.
 - View your entire personal list of people.
 - Ability to see who has a birthday today, within a week or within a month.
-- If you set up a cron task according to the instructions below, then the bot starts checking all users for the presence of people whose birthday is today and exactly 7 days later, after which it sends a message with a reminder of this
+- A scheduler that will run at the specified time then the bot starts checking all users for the presence of people whose birthday is today and exactly 7 days later, after which it sends a message with a reminder of this

 ![bot_example.png](readme_imgs/bot_example.png)